ViennaRNA/forgi/doc/tess_tutorial.rst

 ==============
 Introduction
 ------------
-Tess is an extension of corgy capable of handling 3D data about RNA structures.
+Tess is an extension of forgi capable of handling 3D data about RNA structures.
 It provides methods for extracting secondary structure as well as a coarse grain representation of 3D RNA structures.

 Requirements
 ------------